Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 When the agent restarts, any usage reports that had been previously generated are saved to a file in the reports directory and the agent starts a new report.
 If necessary, the agent will add an index to the usage report name (`YYYY_MM_DD_{INDEX}_usage_report.json`).
 The first usage in the new report contains all events that occurred while the agent was not running.

-To visualize your reports in Amplify platorm, you have to upload the generated reports into the platform.
+To visualize your reports in Amplify platform, you must upload the generated reports to the platform.

-Log in to platform.axway.com and navigate to Organization.
-Then open the Usage menu.
+1. Log into platform.axway.com and navigate to **Organization**.
+2. Open the Usage menu.
+Click **...**, located at the top right corner, and then click **Upload Usage**.
-On the top right corner click the 3 dots and the Upload Usage.
-A popup screen will ask you to select the file and validate your entry.
-Repeat these steps for all the reports the agent has generated in case of multiple files.
+3. Select the file and validate your entry on the pop-up window.
+4. Repeat these steps for all the reports the agent has generated in case of multiple files.

-Then you can view your data under the usage menu screen.
-More information for viewing data in the next section.
+You can now view your data with the **Usage** menu.
+See the next section for more information.

 ## View the usage data from Amplify platform